 Even if you’re new to blogging, you’ve probably heard of WordPress.

 What you may not know however—is that there are two different types of WordPress.
 There’s WordPress.org (Self-Hosted) and WordPress.com.
+Both of this actually offer options to serve as one of the best free blogging sites.

-I reviewed (self-hosted) WordPress.org first as our #1 pick amongst the best free blogging sites, but now let's talk about it's counterpart—WordPress.com
+I reviewed (self-hosted) WordPress.org first as our #1 pick here amongst the best free blogging sites, but now let’s talk about it’s counterpart—WordPress.com

 WordPress.com has paid plans, but they also offer a limited free version as well.